Final chance to buy hardy herbs for winter. Our online store closes for orders from 12pm Wed 27th October.

 Top care tips: Prune regularly to avoid plant becoming leggy

-"One of our favourite varieties - Orange Thyme.
+One of our favourite varieties - Orange Thyme.

-“Thymus 'Fragrantissimus’ as we refer to it in private.
+Thymus 'Fragrantissimus’ as we refer to it in private.

 It is easy to grow, hardy and evergreen.
 What is not to like?

-Thyme enjoys growing in free drained soil.
-It really does not like sitting in wet compost so adding grit and additional drainage to the planting medium wood be a really good idea.
-It would enjoy being planted somewhere sunny and then left to it’s own devices until you need to use it.
+Thyme enjoys growing in free draining soil.
+It really does not like sitting in wet compost so adding grit and additional drainage to the planting medium would be a really good idea.
+It would enjoy being planted somewhere sunny and then left to its own devices until you need to use it.
 Really important - you need to prune the Thyme plant to keep it in shape but also to prevent the plant from becoming woody and leggy.
 Even if you are not using it a lot (WHY?!) you should cut up to the top third of the foliage to encourage new growth.
 Pruning to encourage positive growth is really important.